Predictive Modeling Tutorial - Interpreting the Results

 The 'truth' is the true number of favorable responses in the ordered list.
 Improvement defines how well the truth is recovered by the model.
 An improvement of 100% means that all the favorable responses were recovered perfectly.

 Elasticity is a measure of how responsive a target variable is to a change in the value of a predictor.
-Specifically, elasticity is defined as a ratio of percentage change in the target variable (Y) in response to a specified % change in a predictor (X), so that Elasticity = (% change in Y) / (% change in X).
+Specifically, elasticity is defined as a ratio of percentage change in the target variable (Y) in response to a 1% change in a predictor (X), so that Elasticity = (% change in Y) / (1% change in X).

 To compute the elasticities, Enginius follows these steps: